Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-15-What_is_the_DISQUS.md

 ---
 layout: post
-title: DISQUS
+title: How to use DISQUS with my static website
 subtitle: What is the DISQUS ?
-category: WebProgramming
+category: Web Programming
-tags: [jekyll, DISQUS, beautiful-jekyll, static_website, gitpage]
+tags: [jekyll, utility]
 permalink: /2016/12/15/How_To_Add_DISQUS/
 comments: true
 social-share: false